Program overview

 Featured Experiences

-• Access to a variety of resources that support both academic and practical learning experiences.
+- Access to a variety of resources and support systems tailored to gerontology.

 Career Options

-• Clinical Psychologist: Work with elderly patients to address mental health issues, providing therapy and support.
+- Clinical Psychologist: Work with aging populations to assess and treat mental health issues, providing therapy and support tailored to their unique needs.

-• Policy Analyst: Analyze and develop policies related to aging and gerontology, advocating for the needs of older adults.
+- Policy Analyst: Analyze and develop policies related to aging and mental health, advocating for the needs of older adults at various levels of government.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.